dansgithubuser/dlal/README.md

 The `audio` component is the driver component for interactive audio.

 ## todo
-- why need `gain_noise` for phonetic decoder but not for phonetic vocoder?

 - audiobro
 	- review existing tracks
 	- bassindaface / funky funky bass